Login

 Location Ubud Palace

 The location of Ubud Royal Palace is indeed very strategic, located in the center of Ubud city which is close to Ubud Market.
 It is also within easy reach of popular tourist destinations such as Ubud Monkey Forest and Saraswati Temple.
 If you are coming from Kuta, the travel time is about 2 hours, and with the help of Google Maps or directions at the crossroads, you can easily find Ubud Royal Palace.
-If you want to be more comfortable without having to drive yourself, Bali Exotic Tour is ready to take you with Hire Car and Driver services at affordable prices and quality, which will certainly make your trip more enjoyable.
+If you want to be more comfortable without having to drive yourself, Bali Driver Hire is ready to take you with Hire Car and Driver services at affordable prices and quality, which will certainly make your trip more enjoyable.

 Traditional Dance at Ubud Palace